skirtles-code/create-vue-lib/packages/docs/src/questions.md

 ## Include ESLint Stylistic for formatting?{#include-eslint-stylistic}

+You'll only see this question if you chose to include ESLint in the previous question.

 [ESLint Stylistic](https://eslint.style/) is a code formatter based on ESLint.

 Currently, this is the only formatter that is supported by this CLI tool, but you can configure others yourself after the project is created.